-SECOMUNIDADES.PT For obtaining a Portugal visa
+Portal of Portuguese Communities For obtaining a Portugal visa.

-IMIGRANTE.PT Is the official website for Portuguese immigration and information about residency requirements
+IMIGRANTE.PT is the official website for Portuguese immigration and information about residency requirements.

-SEF Portugal’s Immigration and Borders Services (Serviço de Estrangeiros e Fronteiras) has the legislative information you need
+SEF Portugal’s Immigration and Borders Services (Serviço de Estrangeiros e Fronteiras) has the legislative information you need.

-CNAI The National Centre of Support to the Immigrant (Centro Nacional de Apoio ao Imigrante) provides support after you’ve arrived in Portugal
+CNAI The National Centre of Support to the Immigrant (Centro Nacional de Apoio ao Imigrante) provides support after you’ve arrived in Portugal.